Harmen1969/SignalR-Postgresql-/README.md

 # Npgsql
 The Npgsql NET data provider for PostgreSQL is not included in this repo.
-You can download a copy from here: https://github.com/npgsql/npgsql.git
+You can download a copy from here: https://github.com/npgsql/npgsql.git or execute <b>Install-Package</b> Npgsql in the Package Manager Console